Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Results and discussions

 \section{Results and discussions}

-The key objective of this work was to establish the role of ion flow in the development of streaming instabilities in inhomogeneous bounded systems.
+The main objective of this investigation is to establish the role of ion flow in the development of streaming instabilities in inhomogeneous bounded systems.
 It is expected that bounded systems act very differently as compared to periodic systems and theoretical justifications for such cases are hard to establish.
-To understand the parameter regime excluding any effect from boundary, first, we have investigated the analytical theory for homogeneous and inhomogeneous media.
-We then continue with the kinetic simulations for similar systems.
-We remark that the simulations are different from the analytical derivations in that the inhomogeneity arises naturally as a consequence of ions being emitted from a source on the left, as in experimental devices, whereas the analytical theory prescribes a quadratic dependence.
-The two cases, however, show qualitative similarities.

-The ion acoustic waves resemble sound waves in neutral media and are primarily compressional.
-These oscillations are one of the fundamental eigenmodes of finite temperature plasmas.
-The restoring force for the oscillation is provided by the electron compressibility (pressure) and is transferred to ions through the electric field while the inertia is provided by ions \cite{hasegawa1983electrostatic}.
-Regardless of the nature, electrostatic forces also play an important role in the excitation of waves.
-Due to the smaller mass, electrons are pushed away from high pressure regions faster than ions, resulting in a net positive charge.
-Such differences are limited to Debye scales, which can also be seen from the second term of \cref{eq:5}.

-Reviewing the applicability of homogeneous dispersion theory to the present scenario comes with several aspects.
-For sake of simplicity, we have even dropped any contribution from pressure assuming zero temperature (i.e. $v_{th} \ll v_{b} $) for the beam.
-In the later part of the paper, it can be seen how such approximation helped us to capture the wave modes.
+In order to understand the parameter range unaffected by boundary effects, we initially developed an analytical framework applicable to both homogeneous and inhomogeneous media.
+The results for the infinite/periodic system are not included, as the scope of this work was confined to a bounded system.

+Additionally, investigating the relevance of the inhomogeneous dispersion theory in the present context requires various factors to be taken into account.
+One major simplification that has been introduced was neglecting pressure impacts by setting the temperature to zero, meaning the thermal velocity ($v_{th}$) is much less than the beam velocity ($v_{b}$).
+Later in the paper, we highlight how this simplification helps in pinpointing the wave modes.